FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: FaaSKeeper Consistency Model

 \section{FaaSKeeper Consistency Model}

 \paragraph{\nodeColor{Z1}{black}{ellipse} Atomicity} The updates in the system storage are performed in a single operation on the key-value storage that is guaranteed to be atomic.
-The operation results are propagated to the distributor queue before the commit.
-The queue triggers the distributor function and retries it upon failure, guaranteeing the eventual propagation of changes to all data replicas.
-Since the distributor function verifies node status before propagating changes (\numdingDark{1} in Alg.~\ref{alg:distributor_function}), incorrect operations do not affect the system.
+The operation results are propagated to the leader queue before the commit.
+The queue triggers the leader function and retries it upon failure, guaranteeing the eventual propagation of changes to all data replicas.
+Since the leader function verifies node status before propagating changes (\numdingDark{1} in Alg.~\ref{alg:distributor_function}), incorrect operations do not affect the system.

-\paragraph{\nodeColor{Z2}{black}{ellipse} Linearized Writes} Updates are processed in a FIFO order by the \emph{writer} function.
-The queue guarantees that only a single writer instance can be active at a time, and the function is not allowed to reorder any two requests unless they come from a different session.
+\paragraph{\nodeColor{Z2}{black}{ellipse} Linearized Writes} Updates are processed in a FIFO order by the \emph{follower} function.
+The queue guarantees that only a single follower instance can be active at a time, and the function is not allowed to reorder any two requests unless they come from a different session.
 Therefore, any two update requests $u$, $v$ in the same session cannot be assigned a timestamp value such that $u \ge v$.
-The single \emph{distributor} instance guarantees that clients reading from user data never observe $v$ before $u$.
+The single \emph{leader} instance guarantees that clients reading from user data never observe $v$ before $u$.
 Different sessions can use different queues and see their respective requests be reordered, which conforms to ZooKeeper's undefined ordering of requests between clients.

 \paragraph{\nodeColor{Z3}{black}{ellipse} Single and Reliable System Image} Nodes are stored in a cloud storage with automatic replication and a strongly consistent read must always return the newest data.
 Thus, if a client $C$ observes updates $u, v$ such that $u < v$, all other clients must read either the same or newer data.
 Furthermore, strongly consistent reads prevent clients from observing an order of updates $V, V', V$.